PatrickAlphaC/ipfs_cl_ea/README.md

 - `endpoint`: The endpoint to use from the IPFS API
 - `ipfs_host`: The Base URL of you IPFS host
+- `starting_char`: Which character to start at for returning the string

 Parameters from the IPFS API:
 ```